-Verdict: Nextiva – So the beauty of Nextiva is not only the fact that their plans start at a lower price point, with all their teirs remaining lower than RingCentral, they offer the more crucial features your business would need right off the bat.
+Verdict: Nextiva – So the beauty of Nextiva is not only the fact that their plans start at a lower price point, with all their tiers remaining lower than RingCentral, they offer the more crucial features your business would need right off the bat.
 Now that’s not denying that RingCentral stuffs their plans full of features, but you do have to pay a bit more and you don’t necessarily gain those high priority functions.
-If price is your main concern, Nextiva has you paying less for their reliable, feature packed service.
+If price is your main concern, Nextiva has you paying less for their reliable, feature-packed service.

-Also don’t forget that RingCentral does limit your toll-free minutes, video conferencing users, and even holds out on HD voice until their second tier.
-Its a bit of a toss up and depends on your budgeting concerns – from our personal experience in the office, we have tried both services and highly preferred the HD voice quality and relailibty of Nextiva, in our office experience.
+Also, don’t forget that RingCentral does limit your toll-free minutes, video conferencing users, and even holds out on HD voice until their second tier.
+Its a bit of a toss-up and depends on your budgeting concerns – from our personal experience in the office, we have tried both services and highly preferred the HD voice quality and reliability of Nextiva, in our office experience.
 But take that with a grain of salt, and your mileage may vary.

 Contact Center Software

 While Nextiva only offers two different pricing options for their contact center software, unlike RingCentral with three tiers of pricing, they still manage to deliver an entire package at an affordable cost.
 In fact, Nextiva’s Contact Center introduction starts at half that of RingCentral’s, but you are limited to inbound calling functions.